academia-de-codigo/noire-webapp/README.md

 Linting is done by [ESLint](https://eslint.org), which runs [Prettier](https://prettier.io) for code formatting and error fixing, which also takes into consideration [EditorConfig](http://editorconfig.org) rules.

-Code will be checked for errors through static type annotations using [FLOW](https://flow.org) if `// @flow` is added to the source file.

 #### Files and Folder Structure

 Files should stick to lower-case with dashes as separators (Pascal Case? ) and the `.jsx` extension used for React components.
 They should be grouped by domain first (app, bootcamp, admin, etc.) and nature second (action, component, container, reducer).
 Common components and code should be placed in a `core` directory.